Skip navigation

 2. There is excess dirt on the outdoor coil

 The outside cabinet is exposed to the elements—as well as the effects of gardening and mowing—which leads to grass, mulch, dirt, etc. getting inside and across the coil.
 Dirt and grime along the coil will restrict how much heat the coil can release to the outside.
 Too much restriction means the refrigerant in the coil won’t cool down enough to effectively remove heat when it goes through the indoor coil.
 The AC will start running overtime to make up the difference.
-Coil cleaning is a basic part of routine professional maintenance, but it’s also something professionals can do as a repair.
+Coil cleaning is a basic part of saving more with AC maintenance, but it’s also something professionals can do as a repair.

 3. The thermostat is broken